Skip to main content

 In a typical React Native app, the NavigationContainer should be only used once in your app at the root.
 You shouldn't nest multiple NavigationContainers unless you have a specific use case for them.

-Continue to "Hello React Navigation" to start writing some code.
+Continue to "Hello React Navigation" to start writing some code with the dynamic API.